harbortype/glyphs-scripts/README.md

 ### Glyph Names

+- **Copy Sort Names from Background Font:** Copies the custom sortNames for all glyphs from the font in the background.
 - **List Glyphs in Current Tab:** Appends a line with the unique glyphs of the current tab.
 - **Rename Glyphs and Update Features:** Renames glyphs and updates all classes and features.
 Will match either the entire glyph name or the dot suffix.
 Needs Vanilla.